Where It Happens

 Increased crowds, travel, temporary work, nightlife, and tourism can create more opportunities for exploitation.

-World Cup connection
+World Cup Connection

 Kansas City’s World Cup activity makes trafficking awareness especially important for hotels, transportation, events, nightlife, visitors, volunteers, and community members.
-This site keeps the focus on safe recognition and reporting.